 Location.
 34° 46.346′ N, 112° 3.473′ W. Marker is in Clarkdale, Arizona, in Yavapai County.
-Marker is at the intersection of 1st N Street and North 9th Street, on the right when traveling west on 1st N Street.
-Touch for map.
+Marker is at the intersection Touch for map.
 Marker is in this post office area: Clarkdale AZ 86324, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 18, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,681 times since then and 3 times this year.
+It was originally submitted on July 18, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,732 times since then and 15 times this year.
 Photos: 1, 2. submitted on July 18, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.